memcachier/docs/heroku_articles/flask-memcache.md

 # ...
 ```

-Let us deploy and test this new functionality:
+Deploy and test this new functionality:

 ```term
 $ git commit -am 'Add caching with MemCachier'